MareoRaft/prove-math/text-files/ideas.md

 If we need it: For preferences form and for controlling browsers back button, etc, there is this library: https://jquerytools.github.io/release-notes/index.html#form --> documentation: http://jquerytools.github.io/documentation/validator/index.html
 70. add ACTUAL nodes for the dependencies in pre-json_to_mongo
+71. the weird expanding problem may be the result of the JIGGLE.
+If we reduce the alpha number as small as possible for the jiggle, we may reduce the expansion!
+Also, it looks like the graph jiggles when we learn a node EVEN IF WE DON"T get new content sent over (need to verify this).
+If so, we need to make sure jiggle is only triggered when new nodes come in.
+72. it looks like nodes don't have synonyms.  we should probably add this in node.py and/or update DB